francklebas/nuxt-dashboard-pro/README.md

 npm run dev
 ```

-Your dashboard will be available at `http://localhost:3000` 🎉
+Your platform will be available at `http://localhost:3000` 🎉

 ### Quick Customization